janequade/janequade.github.io/README.md

-# 🌐 About Jane Website
+# 🌐 Simple Personel Website

-💕 This project is for the students in IS 245-A
+💕 The project is for beginners.
+For this reason I took care to keep it simple, you can use and share as you wish.

 📦 Contents